pandalilly/stake-pool-school-handbook/stake-pool-guide/getting-started/understanding-config-files.md

 ### 3 Tracing

-`Tracers` tell your node what information you are interested in when logging.
-Like switches that you can turn ON or OFF according the type and quantity of information that you are interesetd in.
+`Tracers` tell your node what information you are interested in when logging: like switches that you can turn ON or OFF according the type and quantity of information that you are interesetd in.
 This provides fairly coarse grained control, but it is relatively efficient at filtering out unwanted trace output.

 The node can run in either the `SimpleView` or `LiveView`.
-The `SimpleView` just uses standard output, optionally with log output.
+The `SimpleView` uses standard output, optionally with log output.
 The `LiveView` is a text console with a live view of various node metrics.

 `TurnOnLogging`: Enbles or disables logging overall.

-`TurnOnLogMetrics`: Enable the collection of various OS metrics such as memory and CPU use.
+`TurnOnLogMetrics`: Enables the collection of various OS metrics such as memory and CPU use.
 These metrics can be directed to the logs or monitoring backends.

 `setupBackends`, `defaultBackends`, `hasEKG`and `hasPrometheus`: The system supports a number of backends for logging and monitoring.
-This settings list the the backends available to use in the configuration.
+This setting lists the backends available to use in the configuration.
 The logging backend is called `Katip`.
 Also enable the EKG backend if you want to use the EKG or Prometheus monitoring interfaces.

 `setupScribes` and `defaultScribes`: For the Katip logging backend we must set up outputs \(called scribes\) The available types of scribe are: